Gluten Free Gravy

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

 Game-changing and incredibly tasty, this Gluten Free Gravy is perfect for any Roast Chicken or Slow Cooker Pot Roast!
-This gluten free version of gravy is so good, no one ever knows it’s gluten free.
-It’s perfect for family meals and you’ll find my dairy free options below as well.
-This classic recipe is great for everything from Sunday dinners, to your next Thanksgiving feast.
+This gluten-free version of gravy is so good that no one ever knows it’s gluten-free.
+It’s perfect for family meals, and you’ll find my dairy-free options below as well.
+This classic recipe is great for everything from Sunday dinners to your next Thanksgiving feast.
 It’s also incredibly tasty paired with my Best Mashed Potatoes for the ultimate comfort food.

 Close side view of Gluten Free Gravy with a wooden spoon scooping some out of the white pan.

-Today we’re talking all things gluten-free gravy and how to make sure no one will ever know the difference.
+So we’re talking about gluten-free gravy and how to make sure no one ever knows the difference.
 Classic gravy is made by melting some butter, whisking in all-purpose flour, then adding broth and drippings if you have them.
-So it’s really quite easy to make gravy gluten-free, but it can go horribly wrong depending on what kind of gluten-free flour you use.
+So, it’s really quite easy to make gravy gluten-free, but it can go horribly wrong depending on what kind of gluten-free flour you use.

-Yep… it’s that simple to make good gravy, just choose the right kind of flour!
+Yep… it’s that simple to make good gravy, just choose the right kind of gluten-free flour blend!
 You’ll find my tips below, plus the 2 brands that will always give you the perfect result.
-However availability changes depending on where you live, so I have tips for that as well.
-Rest assured you now have a go-to gravy recipe to serve with your Sunday roasts or with your Thanksgiving turkey.
+However, availability changes depending on where you live, so I also have tips for that.
+Rest assured, you now have a go-to gravy recipe to serve with your Sunday roasts or your Thanksgiving turkey.

 Ingredients & Substitutions